gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    This specification defines the actual CRYPTO chunk.
-How to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and other features of the separate specification.
+How to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and other features require a separate protection engine specification.

    This specification is intended to be capable of enabling mutual authentication of endpoints, data confidentiality, data origin